therealbstern/apcupsd/doc/manual/manual.rst

 -  apcupsd detects that there is a power problem and it calls ``/etc/apcupsd/apccontrol powerout``.
-By default this event does nothing, but it can be overriden to notify users, etc.
+By default this event does nothing, but it can be overridden to notify users, etc.

 -  After the configured ``ONBATTERYDELAY``, apcupsd calls ``/etc/apcupsd/apccontrol onbattery``, which normally sends a